Erica Muhl: Career

 Muhl's elegy for string orchestra Disinherited Souls, in remembrance of the victims of the Shoah, was commissioned by the New Jewish Chamber Philharmonic Dresden.
 Its premiere was at the Rykestrasse Synagogue in Prenzlauer Berg, Berlin, in November 2010.

 Another commission, Burn the Box, also premiered in 2010, at a private gala in celebration of the inauguration of USC President C. L. Max Nikias.
 Further recent premieres have included the concert overture Smoke and Mirrors, for large orchestra, conducted in Los Angeles by the Memphis Symphony's music director, Mei-Ann Chen; and two new chamber works.
 2009 saw the Dresden and Berlin premieres of her Trucco for String Orchestra.
 In 2005, the premiere of her chamber work, ...to a Thin Edge (commissioned and performed by the Orchestra of St. Luke's in New York City) was performed.
 Other recent appearances include the premiere of her symphonic work, Fleet, which she conducted at Disney Concert Hall in Los Angeles as part of the Los Angeles Philharmonic's "Sounds About Town" series.

-Muhl has served as Assistant Conductor for Los Angeles Opera Theater, for Seattle Opera's regular season, and the Seattle Pacific Northwest Wagner Festival’s complete Der Ring des Nibelungen.
+Muhl has served as Assistant Conductor for Los Angeles Opera Theater, for Seattle Opera's regular season, and the Seattle Pacific Northwest Wagner Festival's complete Der Ring des Nibelungen.

 In 2015, two years into her tenure as Dean of the Roski School of Art & Design, the entire graduate class of 2016 (seven students) withdrew from the school's MFA program, accusing Muhl's administration of "dismantling" the faculty, curriculum, program structure and strong support for graduate studies that had been hallmarks of the program.
 Curriculum changes in the program have been blamed for the departure of at least one tenured faculty member.
 Muhl issued a response in the school's website saying she was saddened by the students' decision to leave the program over issues the school considered to have been resolved.
 On July 16, 2015, the school's MFA class of 2015 published an open letter to the university president, provost, and board of trustees calling for the removal of Erica Muhl as Dean of the Roski School of Art & Design.

 In May 2013, while serving as Dean of the USC Roski School of Art and Design, Muhl was appointed Founding Director of the USC Jimmy Iovine and Andre Young Academy for Arts, Technology and the Business of Innovation.
-The Academy was named USC's 20th professional school in spring of 2018, and Muhl was appointed Dean of the Academy in July of that same year.
+The academy was named USC's 20th professional school in spring of 2018, and Muhl was appointed Dean of the academy in July of that same year.
 In October 2019, USC officially opened Iovine and Young Hall, the school's permanent home.

 In October 2020, Muhl was named the new President of Berklee College of Music, beginning her term in July 2021.
+In June 2023, she took a leave of absence for an indefinite moment in time with an interim president in her place.
+On July 24, 2023, it was announced that Muhl would not be returning to Berklee as president.